JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiAlertBlocksSpecs.md

 ﻿# FlexiAlertBlocks
 FlexiAlertBlocks contain tangential content, such as extra information and warnings.
-They facilitate consistent presentation of different types of tangential content.
-For example, warnings may be rendered in red boxes with exclamation marks as icons.
+They facilitate consistent presentation for different types of tangential content.
+For example, warnings can be rendered in red boxes with exclamation marks as icons.

 ## Basic Syntax
 A FlexiAlertBlock is a sequence of lines that each start with`!`.
 The following is a FlexiAlertBlock: